SaadOjo/RKNN/rockx_python_example.md

     ![Face Recognition Example](figures/face_recognition_example.png)

-### Analyse the code to get a understanding about how to write a typical application using RockX api.
+### Review the code to get a understanding about how to write a typical application using RockX api.